felipebaltazar/Maui.Auto.Car/README.md

 # Maui.Auto.Car
-You can now draw your UI centered at cross platform level, for android auto and apple car play.
+You can now draw your UI centered at a cross-platform level, for Android Auto and Apple CarPlay.

-Based in this amazing tutoriual from Christian Strydom
+Based on this amazing tutorial from Christian Strydom

 https://github.com/christian-strydom/MauiForCars